cdl-geneseo/geneseo-dictionary/E/Epic-Fail.md

 # Epic Fail

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Epic Fail

 Created by  Unknown User (jfw3), last modified on Dec 02, 2008

 Epic Fail:noun: to make an attempt and come up short, usually in some humiliating setting such as tripping in the cafeteria and spilling ALL the food on your tray, a friend would then say, &quot;Epic Fail&quot;.